 The required notice must be in writing and received by our Corporate Secretary at our principal executive offices not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-However, in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the preceding year's annual meeting, a stockholder's notice must be so received no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (A) the 90th day prior to such annual meeting and (B) the tenth day following the day on which notice of the date of such annual meeting was mailed or public disclosure of the date of such annual meeting of Stockholders, the required notice must be received by our Corporate Secretary at our principal executive offices no earlier than January 20, 2022 and no later than February 19, 2022.
-Stockholder proposals and the required notice should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Secretary.
+However, in the event that the date of the annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the preceding year's annual meeting, a stockholder's notice must be so received no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting and (ii) the tenth day following the day on which notice of the date of such annual meeting was mailed or public disclosure of the date of such annual meeting was made, whichever first occurs.
+For stockholder proposals to be brought before the 2023 Annual Meeting of Stockholders, the required notice must be received by our Corporate Secretary at our principal executive offices no earlier than January 19, 2023 and no later than February 18, 2023.
+Stockholder proposals and the required notice should be addressed to SpringWorks Therapeutics, Inc., 100 Washington Blvd, Stamford, Connecticut 06902, Attention: Corporate Secretary.